livepeer/grants/README.md

 **How do I apply?**
 * Submit an [issue](https://github.com/livepeer/Grant-Program/issues/new/choose).
 Product-based proposals must include specs in the submission.
 * Include mockups, technical milestones, and time estimates.
 When in doubt breakdown milestones further.
-* Application will be reviewed by the Livepeer Grant Committee, which meets bi-weekly to discuss all on-going and proposed grants.
-(If you are interested in joining this committee, ping @nelson, @adam, or @ericxtang in the #community-grants [Discord](https://discord.gg/cmpB7sH) channel.)
+* Application will be reviewed by Livepeer Grants, which meets bi-weekly to discuss all on-going and proposed grants.
+(If you are interested in joining Livepeer Grants, ping @nelson, @shann, @adam, or @ericxtang in the #community-grants [Discord](https://discord.gg/cmpB7sH) channel.)
 * Feedback will occur throughout the grant process

 **Grants Application Guideline**